The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 ### Tank

 * Discuss an invulnerability usage rotation with your co-tank.
-Most tank combinations will have to invuln tank busters 1 and 3 (sounds familiar? :^) ) but Warrior can use Holmgang on 1 and 3, allowing the other tank to invuln the second buster.
+Most tank combinations will have to invuln the first and third tank busters (sounds familiar? :^) ), but Warrior can use Holmgang on the first and third, allowing the other tank to invuln the second buster.
 * Quickly position the boss closer to the middle after the first elemental phase, as the second buster is right there.
 * Move the boss to the middle after the first elemental phase to make Belone Bursts easier.
 * Use Reprisal for raidwides such as Decollation, Bloodrake, and Periaktoi, and party mitigation for periods of heavy damage, such as Belone Bursts and elemental phase.